Can You Drink the Tap Water in Las Vegas (Should You?)

 It’s late, you’re tired, you don’t want to go back downstairs, and you definitely don’t want to go back out onto the Strip to find a store selling bottled water.
 You’re doomed to tap water at that point.
 Or are you?

 Once in high school, on a school trip, my friends and I went on a late-night search for a vending machine.
-Someone in our group regularly refused to drink the tap water, so we’d been buying her bottles of water all day.
+Someone in our group refused to drink the tap water, so we’d been buying her bottles of water all day.
 She finished the last one we had right before we got to the motel, so we decided to just buy one from a vending machine.

 Of course, it was our luck that the motel didn’t have any vending machines.
 We were debating facing some scary looking guys lingering by the gas station across the street when finally, someone had a good idea.
 Ice machines are filtered.